open-contracting-extensions/ocds_budget_and_spend_extension/examples/flat.md

 ![Flat table.
 Identifier columns are in blue and green, and data in orange](images/flat-table.png)

-The combination of all the initial `id` columns in a sheet should always be unique, and can be used as a composite 'foreign key' to join tables together.
+The combination of all the initial `id` columns in a sheet must be unique, and can be used as a composite 'foreign key' to join tables together.
 In a spreadsheet it is possible to use 'Index Match' formulas to fetch data across tables.

 > Tip: As column headings us the long OCDS field paths (e.g. contracts/0/implementation/financialProgress/breakdown/0/classifications/Dept) it may help to change the alignment of the header row to 'right aligned' so that you see the last, rather than the first, part of each heading.